 Let’s make fudge

 Step 1.
-Line an 8 x 8 inch square pan with parchment paper.
-Using a pair of scissors, cut the corners of the parchment paper then guide the pieces of parchment behind one another to fit into the pan.
+Line an 8 x 8-inch square pan with parchment paper.
+Using scissors, cut the corners of the parchment paper, then guide the pieces of parchment behind one another to fit into the pan.

 Fudge tip ~

-Lining the pan with parchment paper allows you to easily remove the fudge for easier slicing and pan clean-up.
+Lining the pan with parchment paper allows you to remove the fudge for easier slicing and pan clean-up easily.

 Step 2.
-In a medium-sized saucepan combine the sugar, butter, eggnog, and salt.
+Combine the sugar, butter, eggnog, and salt in a medium-sized saucepan.

 Sugar, butter and eggnog in a saucepan.